-- Gorgeous building and thoughtful displays of arms, uniforms, military memorabilia, and art
+- Gorgeous building with displays of arms, uniforms, military memorabilia, and art

 - Some items of extraordinary historical relevance